 It’s possible that their garments are overly restrictive or too irritating.
 They may have tags inside the clothing that are itching them, or they the clothes may be restrictive, making them feel they can’t breathe or move.
 They could feel the need to use the restroom and mistake the space they are in for one.

-In the later stages of dementia, it is normal for people to report hearing, seeing, or feeling things that are not real.
+Depending on the type of dementia, it is common for people to report hearing, seeing, or feeling things that are not real.
 For example, an older person can have hallucinations that make them think they need to undress.

-These hallucinations could be as simple as thinking it’s time for bed or as weird as thinking bugs are crawling on their skin.
+These hallucinations could be as simple as thinking it’s time for bed or scary in the sense they think bugs are crawling on their skin.

 A senior experiencing Alzheimer’s disease or dementia may, on occasion, remove their clothing in order to fondle themselves.